DGK

 Taxable Income Rate of Medicare Levy

-Number of dependent children or students Lower income limit (1) Upper income limit (2)
+Number of dependent children or students Lower income limit (1) Seniors and pensioners income limit (3) Upper income limit (2) Seniors and pensioners income limit (3)

 (2) The rate of 10% of the difference between the taxable income and the lower income limit is payable where the taxable income does not exceed the upper income limit.